b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - Exceptions are, as their name implies, to be used only for exceptional conditions.
 - They should never be used for ordinary control flow.
 - A well-designed API must not force its clients to use exceptions for ordinary control flow.

+### Use checked exceptions for recoverable conditions and runtime exceptions for programming errors

+- Java provides three kinds of throwables: **checked exceptions**, **runtime exceptions**, and **errors**.
+- Use *checked exceptions* for conditions from which the caller can reasonably be expected to recover.
+- By confronting the user with a checked exception, the API designer presents a mandate to recover from the condition.
+- *Runtime exceptions* and *errors* are unchecked throwables.
+- Use *runtime exceptions* to indicate programming errors.
+- All of the unchecked throwables should subclass `RuntimeException`.

+### Avoid unnecessary use of checked exceptions

+### Favor the use of standard exceptions

+### Throw exceptions appropriate to the abstraction

+### Document all exceptions thrown by each method

+### Include failure-capture information in detail messages

+### Strive for failure atomicity

+### Don't ignore exceptions

+### Synchronize access to shared mutable data

+### Avoid excessive synchronization

+### Prefer executors, tasks, and streams to threads

+### Prefer concurrency utilities to wait and notify

+### Document thread safety

+### Use lazy initialization judiciously

+### Don't depend on the thread scheduler

+### Prefer alternatives to Java serialization

+### Implement Serializable with great caution

+### Consider using a custom serialized form

+### Write readObject methods defensively

+### For instance control, prefer enum types to readResolve

+### Consider serialization proxies instead of serialized instances